CSPA Age Calculator for US Green Card (Child Aging Out)

 Listen to this article

 Update 14 Feb 2023 – USCIS announced that they will start using the ‘Date of filing’ chart to count the child’s age instead of the ‘Final action’ chart.
 This is a big change and may benefit a lot of children who would have otherwise aged out.

 Child age protection is available to families filing for a USA green card.
-The child age protection rules are as complex as they can get.
+The US immigration’s Child age protection Act rules are as complex as they can get.

 Even though the rules have been laid out by USCIS on their website, it is still confusing for many people to calculate their son’s or daughter’s age.

 Do not worry, we have got an app to help you find the child’s age freeze date.

 You can simply add your i-140/i-130 information to find the CSPA age for your child and the app will guide you step by step to find the real CSPA age.
 This will help you determine whether your child will get a Green card with you.

 - Your child’s I-130 application if filing a family-based or

 - Parent’s i140 information if filing in employment-based category